Carlo Chiti: Automobili Turismo e Sport

+Return to Alfa Romeo

 Autodelta enabled Chiti to rekindle his association with Alfa Romeo, for whom he designed a V8 and then a flat-12 engine for their Alfa Romeo Tipo 33 sportscars.
 These were eventually successful, winning the 1975 World Championship for Makes and 1977 World Championship for Sports Cars.
 At this time, Chiti became involved in Formula One again, through the Brabham team, who signed an agreement with Alfa Romeo to use Chiti's engines.
 There was some success – Niki Lauda won two races in a Brabham BT46 with the Alfa engine in the 1978 Formula One season.
 Brabham designer Gordon Murray persuaded Chiti to produce a V12 engine to allow ground effect to be exploited by the team.
-However, during the 1979 Formula One season, Brabham's owner Bernie Ecclestone announced that the team would switch to Ford for the next season, prompting Chiti to seek permission from Alfa Romeo to start developing a Formula One car on their behalf.
-The partnership with Brabham finished before the end of the season.
+However, during the 1979 Formula One season, mutual dissatisfaction with the partnership prompted Brabham's owner Bernie Ecclestone to return to Ford and Chiti to start developing a Formula One Alfa Romeo car.
+The Alfa Romeo/Brabham partnership was terminated before the end of the season.

 The Alfa Romeo Formula One project started with some promise but was never able to recapture the glory days of the marque in the 1950s.
 The team achieved two pole positions, with Bruno Giacomelli leading much of the 1980 United States Grand Prix before retiring with electrical trouble.
 Tragedy also occurred when Patrick Depailler was killed testing for the 1980 German Grand Prix at the Hockenheimring.
 The team's best season was 1983, when Chiti designed a turbocharged 890T V8 engine, and Alfa Romeo achieved 6th place in the constructors' championship, largely thanks to two second-place finishes for Andrea de Cesaris.

+Motori Moderni

 In 1984 Chiti left Alfa Romeo to set up another company, Motori Moderni which concentrated on producing engines for Formula One.
-Initially the company produced a V6 turbo design, used briefly by the small Italian Minardi team.
-However the underfunded operation meant the engines were not competitive.
+Initially, the company produced a V6 turbo design, used briefly by Minardi and Automobiles Gonfaronnaises Sportives.
+However, the underfunded operation meant the engines were not competitive.
 When the banning of turbos from Formula One was announced, Chiti designed a new 3.5 litre atmospheric flat-12 engine.
 This was eventually taken up by Subaru, who badged it for use in their brief and completely unsuccessful entry into Formula One with the tiny Coloni team in the 1990 Formula One season.

 Later life

 Carlo Chiti died in 1994 in Milan.

-In 1999, Koenigsegg bought blueprints, machining tools and the patent for an unused 4 litre Chiti designed Formula One flat-12 engine.
+In 1999, Koenigsegg bought blueprints, machining tools and the patent for an unused 4-litre Chiti-designed Formula One flat-12 engine.